Anderson County has been in the national spotlight several times since the Civil War.

-This county became a focus of national attention in August 1956, when Clinton High School became the first public high school in the south to desegregate (which means it was the first high school where white students and black students could attend together).
+In August 1956, Clinton High School became the first public high school in the south to desegregate (which means it was the first high school attended by both white and black students).

-By the end of that year Bobby Cain became the first African American person to graduate from a desegregated high school in the South.
-During the next few years every public high school in the South desegregated.
+In the spring of 1957, Cain became the first African-American student to graduate from a desegregated high school in the South.

-Anderson County's largest city isn't Clinton, but Oak Ridge.
-Talk about an unusual place!
-Oak Ridge was originally a "secret city," built by the federal government during World War II to help develop uranium for the atomic bomb that the United States dropped on Japan.
+Finally, Anderson County's largest city is Oak Ridge--a city with a very unusual history.
+Oak Ridge did not exist prior to World War II.
+During the Second World War, the federal government created Oak Ridge as a "secret city" to help develop uranium for the atomic bomb that the United States dropped on Japan.